 According to CarInsurance.com’s analysis, Western National Insurance offers the lowest non-owner car insurance rates in Alaska, with an average cost of $13 per month.
 State Farm and Geico also provide affordable non-owner insurance premiums.

-The table below highlights the cheapest non-owner car insurance companies in Alaska.
+Below is a table showing the cheapest companies for non-owner car insurance in Alaska.

 Note: *USAA is only available to military community members and their families.